EngineHub/WorldGuard/README.txt

     List of block names/IDs to prevent fire from spreading to.
 Leave blank to disable this feature.
 Enabling disable-all-fire-spread will override this function.

+- disable-water-damage-blocks (no default)
+    List of blocks that should not be destroyed by water (Redstone wire, minecart tracks, flowers, etc.).

 - item-drop-blacklist (no default)
     List of block names/IDs to destroy on drop.
 This can alleviate the